 As an investigative news organization, 100Reporters measures success by the change we help bring about.
 Our website, 100R.org, exists to put information about corruption and civic accountability directly into your hands.
 It publishes stories both on the 100Reporters website and through news outlets that have included The New York Times, the Washington Post, the Denver Post, Indian Country Today, PRI’s The World, and many others.

-Since our founding nearly three years ago, 100Reporters’ award-winning reports have reached more than 29 million readers and viewers through such collaborations, and have led to additional media investigations, government actions, and corporate concessions.
+Since our founding six years ago, 100Reporters’ award-winning reports have reached more than 29 million readers and viewers through such collaborations, and have led to additional media investigations, government actions, and corporate concessions.

 100Reporters was co-founded by Diana Jean Schemo and Philip Shenon, former correspondents for the New York Times.
 It was made possible through early support from the Ford Foundation.